-Revenue is measured at the fair value of the consideration received or receivable, and represents amounts receivable for the goods supplied recognised at a point in time, stated net of value added taxes.
+Revenue is measured at the fair value of the consideration received or receivable and represents amounts receivable for the goods supplied recognised at a point in time, stated net of value added taxes.

 The Company splits its Future Power Contractor Logistics Support (CLS) contract into two performance obligations (one "over time", the other "point in time").
-The Company also has other contracts where revenue is either recognised over time or at a point in time.
 Under IFRS 15, where a performance obligation is satisfied over time, revenue is recognised on an activity basis using the costs incurred as the measure of the activity, the Future Power CLS contract is the only significant contract recognised over time.